-• The Lancaster/Palmdale patrol area had the highest ratio of JIB investigations per population at 1.88 cases per 1,000 residents (a total of 603 investigations).
-Overall, the ratio was 1.11 cases per1,000 residents in the areas serviced by the Sheriff's Department (total population 2,648,190).
+• The Lancaster/Palmdale patrol area had the highest ratio of JIB investigations per population at 2.04 cases per 1,000 residents (a total of 656 investigations), while Norwalk had the lowest at 0.35 cases per 1,000 residents (total of 286 investigations).
+Overall, the ratio was 1.21 cases per1,000 residents in the areas serviced by the Sheriff's Department (total population 2,648,240).

-\\ The JIB investigates cases of physical and sexual abuse, as well as failure to thrive.
+The JIB investigates cases of physical and sexual abuse, as well as failure to thrive.
 Other forms of child maltreatment are investigated by the local patrol stations.
 The JIB is divided among four teams in the North, South, East and West regions of the county.
 Referrals are reports of possible child abuse that are received, but not necessarily investigated.
 Cases are referrals on which investigations are conducted.

-Los Angeles Police Department\\\
+Los Angeles Police Department Abused Child Unit